 Source: Pensions UK

-In the meantime, Pension UK said the RLS can help people take control themselves, by thinking about the retirement they expect and putting more money away, as well as asking their employer what more they can contribute above the minimum.
+In the meantime, Pension UK said the RLS can help people take control of income themselves, by thinking about the retirement they expect and putting more money away, as well as asking their employer what more they can contribute above the minimum.

 Many employers contribute well above legal minimums on their own initiative, but Pensions UK wants to see more action by employers to help fix the retirement savings gap – by making sure they are keeping people enrolled and where possible offering matching contributions above minimum levels.